k0va1/lightning-rails/README.md

 2. Rename and prepare the project

-Go to `setup.sh` and rename these variables according to your values
+Go to `setup.sh` and rename variables according to your values

 ```
 project_name="mvp" <- your project name
-dockerhub_username="hetsketch" <- your username on dockerhub
+dockerhub_username="k0va1" <- your username on dockerhub
 prod_ip="1.1.1.1" <- your future production server's IP.
 In case you don't have yet leave it as is
 ```